 7/ Translation of driving licence

-One file with licence and translation both stamped.
+One file with the licence and translation both stamped.
 Just the translation is not sufficient.

 I suggest you name the file blow_joe_permis_traduction_certifiee